 112 is a general emergency number which you can use in ALL EU countries.
 Anyone in need can call it 24/7 to reach the fire brigade, ambulance, police or coastguard.
 The number is free and can be reached by landlines, mobiles and payphones.
 You can even use it here in the UK instead of 999 (though it does not replace it).Read more : 112 - your European Emergency Number

 EUROSCOLA brings together about 600 students from all over the European Union for a day in Strasbourg discussing aspects of European integration, in multilingual working groups of 100 students.
-It is open to students aged 16-18.Read more : Euroscola - an opportunity for 16-18 year olds
+It is open to students aged 16-18.Read more : Euroscola

-Free education sessions at Europe House.
+Free educational sessions at Europe House.
 Specially designed to be interactive, politically neutral and suitable for for 11-18 year olds at schools and colleges, including those studying for GCSE, A-Level and BTEC qualifications.
-They are completely free of charge.Read more : Educational Visits to Europe House in London
+They are completely free of charge.
+You can also request a session to be held at your school or college.Read more : Educational Visits to Europe House in London